Posted 22-Jun-2019 01:14:24

 In addition, you must contact the insurance company immediately in the event of a loss, and follow their instructions with regard to the submission of paperwork and the possibility of the need for a necropsy, the cost of which would not be reimbursed.

-This is the most popular coverage that horseowners add by endorsement to their Full Mortality policy, and is not available on a standalone basis.
-It helps reimburse for covered veterinary expenses (medical and/or surgical) in the event the horse suffers a covered accident, injury, illness, or disease during the policy period.
-For as little as an additional $200 annual premium (depending on the insurance company), the endorsement can provide for a limit of $5,000 for the policy period, with deductibles as low as $300 per claim.
+Major Medical/Surgical, Veterinary Assistance or Medical Assistance (depending on the insurance company) are the most popular coverages that horseowners add by endorsement to their Full Mortality policy, and are not available on a standalone basis.
+They help reimburse for covered veterinary expenses (medical and/or surgical) in the event the horse suffers a covered accident, injury, illness, or disease during the policy period.
+For as little as an additional $200 annual premium (depending on the insurance company), these endorsements can provide for a limit of $5,000 for the policy period, with deductibles as low as $300 per claim.
 Higher limits of $7,500, $10,000, $12,500 and $15,000 are also available with many companies, with varying deductibles, and annual premiums ranging from $300 to $675 or higher.

 So if your horse colics, founders, runs through a fence, gets kicked, develops a lameness, or suffers many of the other countless injuries or illnesses that can keep you up at night, Major Medical/Surgical should help reimburse for covered expenses after the deductible is met.
 The actual coverage details vary depending on the insurance company, so it's a good idea to educate yourself about exclusions, co-pays or co-insurance (especially for diagnostic tests, and treatments such as shock wave and regenerative therapies), treatment time limits, and extension periods.

-Think your horse wouldn't be a candidate for Major Medical/Surgical because he is used for just pleasure and/or you only paid a couple hundred or a couple thousand dollars for him?
-While some companies will not offer the coverage on lower valued horses, there are a few that do not have restrictions on the amount of Major Medical/Surgical coverage they will offer, regardless of the horse's insured value on the Full Mortality policy, and Broadstone is happy to represent one of those companies.
+Think your horse wouldn't be a candidate for these coverages because he is used for just pleasure and/or you only paid a couple hundred or a couple thousand dollars for him?
+While some companies will not offer the coverage on lower valued horses, there are a few that do not have restrictions on the amount of Major Medical/Surgical or Medical Assistance coverages they will offer, regardless of the horse's insured value on the Full Mortality policy, and Broadstone is happy to represent some of those companies.

 A few "let the buyer beware" items for consideration.
 Horse insurance is very different from human health insurance.
 For example, pre-existing conditions are not covered, even if the horse was insured when it first contracted the disease or condition.
 So, if for example your horse develops a lameness or requires colic surgery while he's insured, expect to see an exclusion for that health issue on the next year's policy when you renew.
 This is because the policies are reviewed and underwritten each year, therefore the condition would be considered pre-existing and therefore excluded on the new policy.